 As Smollett told Vanity Fair, "I received a letter from a kid that said Jamal gave him the courage to come out to his parents.
 It touched me deeply and it's an honor to help people."

 While previously avoiding questions about his personal life, Smollett did come out as gay in an interview with Ellen DeGeneres on her daytime talk show.
 He told her wasn't intentionally withholding his sexuality, just guarding his own privacy.
 Smollett said that "there's never been a closet that I've been in" but he has a "responsibility to protect" his own "home."

 As Jamal, Smollett has been able to showcase his own talents as a singer and songwriter on the show.
 He contributed several songs to the Empire soundtrack, which has become a huge hit.
 The success of Empire has also helped Smollett score his own deal with Columbia Records.

-Smollett endured a frightening episode in early 2019, when he was attacked in downtown Chicago by two men who poured a chemical substance on him and put a rope around his neck.
-The actor was in better shape after a brief hospitalization, and appeared on Good Morning America to discuss the incident.
+In January 2019, Smollett claimed he was attacked in downtown Chicago by two men who poured a chemical substance on him, put a rope around his neck and made homophobic comments.
+He was in better shape after a brief hospitalization, and appeared on Good Morning America to discuss the experience.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!